cat5inthecradle/dw-dddsm/readme.md

 * `npm install`
 * `npm test`

-Manually create a build project in CodeBuild
+Manually create a build project in CodeBuild lets point it to github so we can have webhooks.

-It's all in docker